Lipschitz stability in an inverse problem for the Kuramoto-Sivashinsky equation: Inverse Problem

 We begin by deriving Equation (\ref{KS2}) with respect to time.
 Thus, $v = u_t$ satisfies the following equation:

 where $g(x,t) = u(x,t) y_{xt}(x,t) + u_x(x,t) y_t(x,t)$.\\

-The proof relies on the use of the Carleman estimate given in Theorem \ref{CarlemanKS}.
-This result will be used twice: First, Equation (\ref{KS3}) allows to estimate $v$ in terms of $f$, $\tilde y_{xx}$ and $g$; Then, Equation (\ref{KS2}) will be used to handle the terms $u$ and $u_x$, which appear in the expression of the source term $g$.
-The details are given below.\\
+The proof of Theorem~\ref{PIKS} relies on the use of the Carleman estimate given in Theorem~\ref{CarlemanKS}.
+This result will be used twice.
+First, Equation (\ref{KS3}) allows to estimate $v$ in terms of $f$, $\tilde y_{xx}$ and $g$.
+Then, Equation (\ref{KS2}) will be used to handle the terms $u$ and $u_x$, which appear in the expression of the source term $g$.
+The details are given in the next step below.\\

 \textbf{Step 2.
 First use of the Carleman estimate}\\ Similarly to the proof of the Carleman estimate, we set $w = e^{-\lambda\phi}v$.
 Then, we work on the term

 On the one hand, we can calculate $I$ and bound it from below.
 Indeed, using $w(0,x) = e^{-\lambda\phi(0,x)}v(0,x) = 0$ for all $x\in(0,1)$ and Equation (\ref{KS2}), we can easily obtain